OTUSOFE365025/project-group-17/ADD Iteration 3.md

 <h2>Step 2: Establish Iteration Goals by Selecting Drivers</h2>
-For this iteration, we would like to focus on QA- quality attribute scenario
+For this iteration, we would like to focus on QA-2, availability.